CoinFabrik/scout-soroban/docs/docs/detectors/15-assert-violation.md

 ## Why is it bad?

 The `assert!` macro can cause the contract to panic.
+It is recommended to avoid this, because it stops its execution, which might lead the contract to an inconsistent state if the panic occurs in the middle of state changes.
+Additionally, the panic could cause a transaction to fail.

 ## Issue example